Complete, Compassionate Neurological Care

-We want you to know you aren’t alone.
-Our team at Baystate Health can help you deal with the challenges of neuromuscular disorder.
+You don’t have to deal with your neuromuscular disease alone.
+Our team at Baystate Health is here to help you deal with and overcome the challenges of your condition.

 - Numbness or tingling